RAS-University/robotic-courses/docs/MPC.md

 ## 1.3: Dynamic Programming

 In the previous video, we used the continuous-time algebraic Riccati equation (CARE) to solve the Linear Quadratic Regulator (LQR) problem.
 However, the derivation of the Riccati equation from the LQR problem was not covered in detail.
-Here, we will look at the discret-time version of the LQR problem and derive the discrete-time Riccati equation (DARE) using **Dynamic programming**.
+Here, we will look at the discrete-time version of the LQR problem and derive the discrete-time Riccati equation (DARE) using **Dynamic programming**.

-<u>Key assuptions:</u>
+<u>Key assumptions:</u>

 **Markovian assumption:**
 * There exists a Markovian state that evolves according to
 $$
 x_{t+1} = f_t(x_t, u_t) \quad \text{discrete-time dynamical system}
 $$
-* The initial state $x_0$ i sknowm.
+* The initial state $x_0$ is known.
 * The cost is additive over time
 $$
 J = \sum_{t} g_t(x_t, u_t)